Beyond the Houses

 The City Watch is responsible for the safety and security of the city of King's Landing.
 Watchmen are more colloquially known as "gold cloaks" because of the gold-colored capes they wear.
 City Watch salaries are paid by the kingdom, and unlike the other organizations in the Seven Kingdoms, these soldiers swear no allegiance.

 An elite squad of bodyguards whose origins date back to Aegon the Conqueror, the Kingsguard serves to protect the royal family.
 Members of the Kingsguard swear an oath that binds them to their position for life and forbids them from marrying, fathering children or holding land.
 As a young man, Jaime Lannister was sworn into the Kingsguard, but he broke his vow to protect the king when he sided with Robert Baratheon and murdered Aerys II.
 Like Jaime Lannister, Ser Barristan Selmy was a member of the Kingsguard during the reign of the Mad King Aerys, but he never wavered from duty.
-Selmy was not only pardoned by Robert Baratheon in recognition of his loyalty, he was also named Lord Commander and keeper of The Book of Brothers, the recorded history of the Kingsguard.
+For that, he was not only pardoned by Robert Baratheon in recognition of his loyalty, Ser Barristan was also named Lord Commander.
+He held the position until King Joffrey decided to hand it over to his Uncle Jaime.

 Maesters of the Citadel